 Yet, Cwn Annwn hail from Minnesota in the good ‘ol USA.
 Not from the misty hills in the old country.
 A true metal band if there ever was one.
 And they just released Patron Saint, their fifth full-length album.

+But confusion reigns somewhat.
 The band states that Heavy Metal is their trade.
+Perhaps like Infinight, who knows.
 Or that their tune should resemble bands like Unleash The Archers, which is – come to think of it – Power Metal.
 So in this sense, the lead – Julie Stelmaszewski – thus needs to start her metal screams and pump up the volume somewhat terrible.
 But she ain’t.
 She more sounds like some sort of a low-energy Lzzy Hale without the screeching.
 But this isn’t necessarily a bad thing.

 So, all of that gallivanting about the metal multiverse gets us a hint of what kind of prowess this band is able to master.
 Varied, reasonably brutal, sometimes truly complex and complicated, and deliciously out of control.
 So, we have ourselves a dose of pretty high-quality metal brought to your door from a band out of the MidWest.

-When we started to work on this record, we expected this dime-a-dozen, singular metal band.
+When we started to work on Patron Saint, we expected this dime-a-dozen, singular metal band.
 But – instead – we found rebellion.
 Something that usually is typical with punk rock bands, but not with the often strangely conformist metal gigs.

-Patron Saint gets you this amalgam of true metal so complex that it may overwhelm many a metalhead.
+Patron Saint gets you this amalgam of true metal and red-hot rock so complex that it may overwhelm many a fan.
 Cwn Annwn boast a piece of multifaceted and pretty outstanding Alternative Metal that you have to look for in this day and age.

 This is a band that clearly wants to stand outside of the beaten path.
 And they do that with good quality metal taken from what they consider to be the best.
 It is indeed a thorny road that they chose for themselves, but one we wholeheartedly salute.